Automattic/jetpack/readme.txt

 **Major Enhancements**

 * Calendly Block: a useful tool for all coaches, consultants, therapists… Add the block to a post or page and anyone can then book appointments, meetings, and classes right from your website.
+* EventBrite Block: allow your visitors to register to events right from your site with this new block.
 * OpenTable Block: restaurant owners, you can now add a reservation form to your site to make it easy for anyone to book a table online, via your site.

 **Enhancements**